K.A (Köhntarkösz Anteria)

 K.A (Köhntarkösz Anteria) is the ninth studio album by French rock band Magma, released on 8 November 2004.
-The album was Magma's first full-length studio release in just under 20 years.
-The material was largely composed by drummer Christian Vander in 1973–74, and fragments of it can be heard on Magma's 1977 live album Inédits.
+The album was Magma's first full-length studio release in 20 years.
+Some of the material was composed by drummer Christian Vander from 1973 to 1975, and fragments of it can be heard on Magma's 1977 live album Inédits.

 K.A is sung almost entirely in Magma's constructed language Kobaïan, apart from a short passage in French ("Les Musiciens du Bord du Monde").